The poor man's Time Travel — unfortunately, it's one-way, unless time is cyclical.

 Academy City in A Certain Magical Index has perfected this technology, but not for the usual reasons.
 Their combat aircraft are capable of such incredible maneuverability that the G-forces involved would kill a human pilot, so pilots are frozen, put on life support, and control the aircraft with their minds.

 Captain America fell into the Arctic Ocean at the end of WWII and was miraculously preserved until the present day (originally, the early 1960s).
-His lack of death was attributed to the Super Serum that gave him his powers.
+His survival was attributed to the Super Serum coursing through his veins.

 The science fiction comic Transmetropolitan deconstructs this trope with the concept of "revivals"; people from the 20th century and beyond who had their bodies cryogenically frozen shortly after death in the hopes they would be revived with new bodies later on.
 In the current day of the comic (whenever that is), although they have the resources to defrost and restore anyone frozen, the sad fact is no one has any need of people from the past.
 Revivals are mentally unequipped to deal with future life, which means that they become yet another underprivileged minority who spend most of their time staring in horror at everything, and nobody cares about them.